Problems With Regulating Binary Options Trading Increase

 What The FCA is Doing

-The FCA has is striving to increase public awareness to inform investors and help educate them regarding the risks associated with trading binary options, and new regulations will bring online gambling platforms under the control of the FCA beginning in January of next year.
+The FCA is striving to increase public awareness to inform investors and help educate them regarding the risks associated with trading binary options, and new regulations will bring online gambling platforms under the control of the FCA beginning in January of next year.
 The problem yet remains that many trading firms are operating unlicensed – and therefore unregulated – by the FCA.

 Financial relief is sometimes obtained for an investor when the trading firm’s bank is willing to cooperate and threatens to freeze the firm’s financial assets unless the firm makes restitution to a wronged investor.